 Long lasting hair transplants with Finasteride & Minoxidil

 A hair transplant is a procedure that restores and replenishes hair in areas you have lost it.
 However, you may still have hair on your head that you can preserve and stop from falling out.

 Using medications like Finasteride and Minoxidil which have been proven in preventing hair loss and stimulating growth, you can help to keep your existing hair.
 This means that your hair transplant can be performed knowing that you are unlikely to bald or recede further.
 This gives you further reassurance that the result of your hair transplant, whilst it is long lasting, will not look out of place if you continue to bald and thin down the line.

-However, if you didn’t take medications to prevent any more hair loss, you might require a second hair transplant.
 This separates hair transplants into those performed with or without Finasteride/ Minoxidil.
-In both cases, the long lasting result means two very different outcomes.
+In both cases, means two very different outcomes:

-- If you take medications that prevent further hair loss, you can expect your hair transplant result to suit you for a long time.
+- If you take medications that prevent further hair loss, you can expect a long lasting hair transplant result

 - If you don’t take medications that prevent further hair loss, you might have a long lasting hair transplant that won’t suit you down the line as you continue to lose hair.
 In these circumstances you may need another hair transplant.